 rmdir /q /s CACHE7~1

-Once you have executed this command on your computer, folder will be deleted.
+Once you have executed this command on your computer, the folder will be deleted.

 Close Command Prompt window.